What Is the Difference Between a Monosaccharide and a Polysaccharide?

 Future Directions in Carbohydrate Research

 Emerging investigations are exploring how individual genetic variations influence the efficiency of carbohydrate metabolism.
-Take this case: variations in the AMY1 gene, which encodes salivary amylase, affect the speed at which starches are broken down in the mouth, potentially influencing post‑prandial glucose responses.
+Take this: variations in the AMY1 gene, which encodes salivary amylase, affect the speed at which starches are broken down in the mouth, potentially influencing post‑prandial glucose responses.
 Personalized nutrition plans that factor in such genetic markers may soon allow individuals to fine‑tune their carbohydrate intake for maximal health outcomes.

 Conclusion